There are days when I’m giving out a bit more personal stuff on this oh so decent travel blog.

 Feeling more nostalgic than ever before I was memorizing how I spent a week in Harriniva on a school trip about 20 years ago.

-Actually I have made two school trips there.
+Actually, I have made two school trips there.
 My late dad, being a truck driver by profession, was often driving the bus on school trips and soccer tournament journeys.
 When I was a kid, I normally went along on these trips.
-Long before my own school trip on the 6th grade, when I was 12 years old, I was travelling with my dad who drove a class of older kids to Harriniva for their 6th grade school trip.
+Long before my own school trip in the 6th grade, when I was 12 years old, I was travelling with my dad who drove a class of older kids to Harriniva for their 6th-grade school trip.
 I don’t have many memories from that trip though, as I must have been 7 years old at the time.

 Only a couple of days after sending my application letter to Harriniva, I received the answer I was waiting for.
 I received an email welcoming me for an adventure in Muonio.
 AWESOME!

 Ever since I received the news I have been going through an old and broken cardboard box decorated with colourful drawings and a little bit questionable pictures cut from magazines.
 That is the big box of my childhood secrets, all stored in one place.